Affine chord Sobolev inequalities and radial mean bodies for functions

+We note that Haddad and Ludwig \cite{HL3} also use the notation $\Raf$ for the $\alpha$-th radial mean body, but with a different definition.
+The present definition can be viewed as an $L^1$ extension to their definitions.
+We also refer the reader to \cite{LSU}, where functional higher order radial mean bodies were first introduced by a different construction; in particular, the corresponding \(L^1\) case coincides with the body defined above.

+It was shown in \cite{BC} that $\Raf$ is proportional to $\Laf$ for $\alpha>0$, while for $\alpha\in(-1,0)$ it is proportional to the fractional polar projection body $\Pi^{*,-\alpha}f$ arising from the affine fractional Sobolev inequalities \eqref{aff frac-Sob}.
+Consequently, affine chord Sobolev inequalities yield the following affine isoperimetric inequalities for $\Raf$: for a log-concave function $f\in L^{1}(\rn)$,

-There is equality in the first inequality if and only if $f$ is a constant multiple of the characteristic function of an ellipsoid.
-There is equality in the second inequality for radially symmetric functions.
-6pt
+with equality if and only if $f$ is a constant multiple of the characteristic function of an ellipsoid.
+In particular, when $f=\chi_K$ is the characteristic function of a convex body, \eqref{AI-Raf} reduces to the geometric inequality \eqref{HL1-20}.

-In the limit as $\alpha\rightarrow -1^+$, the inequality \eqref{Afrac-Sob} recovers the well-known affine Sobolev inequality established by Zhang \cite{Zh2}, which is an affine version of the classic $L^1$ Sobolev inequality.
-For a Sobolev function $f$, Zhang \cite{Zh2} defined the polar projection body $\Pi^* f$ by

-where $\|\cdot\|_K$ denotes the gauge function of $K$.
-Wang \cite{Wa} extended the definition to functions of bounded variation and obtained the generalized Sobolev-Zhang inequality.
-The extended version corresponds to the functional form of the Petty projection inequality.
-Using \eqref{Afrac-Sob}, Haddad and Ludwig derived the fractional Petty projection inequalities by taking $f=\chi_K$.

-Motivated by the same central ideas as in their earlier work \cite{HL1}, Haddad and Ludwig \cite{HL2, HL3} established the affine fractional $L^p$ Sobolev inequalities as well as affine HLS inequalities.
-For further results on affine functional inequalities, we refer the reader to \cite{Cai, CLYZ, HJM}.

-The following Theorem 2 presents an affine version of our functional isoperimetric inequality for chord power integrals, and thus strengthens Theorem 1.